-Provisions on Supplementary Protection Certificates are given in the Council Regulation (EEC) No 1768/92 providing for the creation of a supplementary protection certificate for medicinal products and in the European Parliament and Council Regulation (EC) No 1610/96 concerning the adoption of a supplementary protection certificate for plant protection products.
-In addition, the provisions of this Chapter shall apply in respect of supplementary protection certificates.
+Section 70a (21.3.1997/243) Provisions on Supplementary Protection Certificates are given in the European Parliament and Council Regulation (EC) No 469/2009 providing for the supplementary protection certificate for medicinal products and in the European Parliament and Council Regulation (EC) No 1610/96 concerning the adoption of a supplementary protection certificate for plant protection products.
+In addition, the provisions of this chapter are applicable to supplementary protection certificates.
+(17.6.2011/743)